Royal Institute of British Architects: V&A + RIBA Architecture Partnership

 Since 2004, through the V&A + RIBA Architecture Partnership, the RIBA and V&A have worked together to promote the understanding and enjoyment of architecture.

 In 2004, the two institutions created the Architecture Gallery (Room 128) at the V&A showing artefacts from the collections of both institutions, this was the first permanent gallery devoted to architecture in the UK.
 The adjacent Architecture Exhibition Space (Room 128a) is used for temporary displays related to architecture.
 Both spaces were designed by Gareth Hoskins Architects.
 At the same time the RIBA Library Drawing and Archives Collections moved from 21 Portman Place to new facilities in the Henry Cole Wing at the V&A. Under the Partnership new study rooms were opened where members of the public could view items from the RIBA and V&A architectural collections under the supervision of curatorial staff.
 These and the nearby education room were designed by Wright & Wright Architects.

 In June 2022, the RIBA announced it would be terminating its partnership with the V&A in 2027, "by mutual agreement", ending the permanent architecture gallery at the museum.
 Artefacts will be transferred back to the RIBA's existing collections, with some rehoused at the institute's headquarters at 66 Portland Place, set to become a new House of Architecture following a £20 million refurbishment.

+In January 2026, the RIBA signed a deal to move the four million items in its historic drawings and archives collection to the National Archives in Kew while plans for a more permanent home were finalised.
+The RIBA Study Room at the V&A will close in June 2026, but will then close while the collection is transferred to Kew, where a new study space will be available from autumn 2027.